About Miss Rodeo California:

 “I’m so proud of all of the contestants.
 I’m constantly in awe of how they carry themselves and the hard work they all put in to compete at a state level pageant.
 Every one of the young ladies have a passion for rodeo, are educated and show a level of professionalism that is very impressive.
 It’s truly an honor to know them,” Markie Battaglia, Miss Rodeo California Inc National Director, said.

 “I’m elated to have the opportunity to work alongside such a dedicated board of directors in our inaugural year and even more excited for the future of the organization.
 Our focus more than ever has been increased scholarships.
 This year and every year forward each of our contestants will walk away with an educational scholarship.
 In addition, we recognize the need for resources to better educate and support our local California pageants.
 We fully intend on establishing guidelines to provide a lifeline for aspiring rodeo queen pageants, pageant directors and contestants.
-2020 will be a year of not only a new decade, but broadening horizons.
-I look forward to working with Morgan and watching her year unfold,” Brittney Phillips, Pageant
+2023 will be a year of not only a new decade, but broadening horizons.
+I look forward to working with Jackie and watching her year unfold,” Brittney Phillips, President & Pageant Director, said.